 Two Calculation Pathways

-In case of reactions you even can start from pure water (i.e. H2O instantiated by button New) to mimic a pH calculator (cf. online demo).
+In case of reactions you can also start from pure water (button H2O), which then mimics a pH calculator (cf. online demo).

-The calculation paths from the input water to the final solutions (Output 1, Output 2) can be sketched as follows:
+The two calculation paths starting from the input water to the final solutions (Output 1, Output 2) can be summarized as follows:

-Irrespective of the selected path (button Start or Reac) aqion always provides two aqueous solutions:
+Independent of the chosen path (button Start or Reac) aqion always provides two aqueous solutions:

 - Output 1 – chemical equilibrium without mineral phases